Skip to Navigation Skip to Content

 Our Cuddle Carer role is a highly sought after role.
 We do not externally recruit volunteers directly into this specialised role.
 To be considered, you must have volunteered consistently within our volunteer program for a minimum of six months, displaying the qualities and attributes necessary for this privileged position.

 Yes, you will need to have a current and valid Blue Card before you can volunteer in any of our roles.
-This is organised for you after the training session if you do not have one or need your card renewed.
-Blue Card Services takes up to 28 days to process Blue Card applications, but we will not submit Blue Card application forms until after you have attended a volunteer training session.
 There is no cost for volunteer Blue Cards.

-Prior to commencement of volunteering, you will need to provide evidence of vaccination or of being not susceptible to the following:
+Prior to commencement of volunteering, you will need to provide evidence of vaccination and/or immunity to the following:

 Donating items to sick kids